RomaKudryavtsev/java-explore-with-me/README.md

 ### Tech stack

 ExploreWithMe adopts a microservices architecture, comprising a main service and a statistics service that collects statistics on event views by users.
+Communication between services is done via HTTP using WebClient.

 Both services follow a RESTful design and are built using Spring Boot and Maven.
 Each service stores its data in a separate PostgreSQL database.